-This blog will help readers with the definition of cyber physical systems with their design elements, factors, security threats, and applications.
+This blog will help readers to know about the definition of cyber physical systems with their design elements, factors, security threats, and applications.
 The post will also discuss how it differs from IoT.

 What is a Cyber physical system?